wavefrontHQ/wavefront-cli/README.md

 -   RedHat 6.6, 7.3
 -   Ubuntu 14.04, 16.04

 The lowest version of Python the CLI has been tested with is 2.6.6.
-If you do not see your family of operating system listed above or receive an error, contact <support@wavefront.com>.

 **Note:** If you're using Docker or a Docker optimized operating system such as CentOS Atomic, we highly recommend looking at Wavefront's options for [Monitoring Docker Containers](https://community.wavefront.com/docs/DOC-1186).